• Skip to primary navigation

 Though the Carbon TL does not have a touchscreen, it can pair with a phone or tablet to access the iFIT digital training app.
 You need an iFIT Pro membership to access the classes, but if you decide to sign up, there are thousands of trainer-led classes to choose from.
 The Carbon TL will automatically adjust to the class’s preset training levels.

-We recommend the ProForm Carbon TL for anyone on a budget that wants a nice iFIT treadmill with a full console and compact folding frame.
+We recommend the ProForm Carbon TL for anyone on a budget who wants a nice iFIT treadmill with a full console and compact folding frame.

 Interested in the ProForm Carbon TL?